OpenXcom/OpenXcom/README-OSX.md

 # Building for MacOS

 ## Dependencies

-To successfully build an OpenXcom OSX bundle you will need to ensure all the relevant dependencies installed in /usr/local/.
+To successfully build an OpenXcom OSX bundle you will need relevant dependencies installed:

 The dependencies you require are following:
 - cmake, version 3.12.0 or later